RIKEN-RCCS/lens3/v1/doc/design.md

 * Rewrite in Go-lang.
 The code will be in Go in the next release.
 * Let a reply contain a message on a rejected access at Lens3-Mux.
 It returns only a status number in v1.2.
+* UI does not refresh the MinIO state, when it is edited and it transitions from SUSPENDED to READY.
 * Run a remover of orphaned directories, buckets, and keys at Lens3-Api startup.
 Adding a bucket/key and removing a pool have a race.
 A crash at creation/deletion of a pool may leave an orphaned